 MAP Criterion 9 Complaints and compliments guidance [PDF]

 MAP Criterion 10 Feedback from colleagues and in team guidance [PDF]

 MAP Criterion 12 Good medical records guidance [PDF]

 Portfolios are marked by a pair of assessors according to the MAP definition of scores:

 Marking usually takes between four and six weeks.
 Marked submissions are returned to candidates by email from the MAP office and will contain guidance on any changes required.
 A maximum of two resubmission attempts are permitted.

 The role of the MAP Recommendation Panel is to review all portfolios that have been assessed, including reviewing all portfolios that have reached the limit for re-submissions but have not been marked as satisfactory in all criteria.
 The Recommendation Panel will review all completed portfolios at regular intervals throughout the year.
-Candidates whose portfolios have reached a satisfactory standard in all criteria will be eligible for membership of the RCGP.
+Candidates whose portfolios have reached a satisfactory standard in the judgement of the Panel in all criteria will be eligible for membership of the RCGP.
 Any candidate who has not reached a satisfactory standard will be invited to an interview with the Evaluation Panel.

-See the MAP Handbook for further details about these panels.
+See the MAP Regulations for further details about these panels.

 Tel: 020 3188 7661